jwplayer/applicaster-docs/analytics.md

 Full details of the JW OTT Ping Interface can be found [here](https://github.com/jwplayer/ott-web-app/blob/develop/docs/features/video-analytics.md)

 ## How to setup JW analytics?
-Provide a Applicaster Solution Engineer or Account Manager with JW Player analytics token for the property that is being added in Applicaster's platform.
-The JW Player analytics token can be retrieved from the JW Player account manager.

-Please note that you need to provide analytics token for each of the properties that is being used in Applicaster's platform.

-Applicaster setup:
+The JW plugin needs to be enabled in Applicaster:
+1. Retrieve the JW token from the JW account manager or solution engineer.
-1. Add the JW Anlytics plugin from the gallery
+1. Add the JW Analytics plugin from the gallery
 1. Insert the JW token provided by the JW AM/SE and save
 1. Build the app so the changes will take effect.

- *Applicaster the same analytics token for all platforms (iOS/Android etc).
+ *Applicaster uses the same analytics token for all platforms (iOS/Android etc.).

 ## How to access JW analytics in Applicaster?
 For all OTT Apps, JW Player tracks a suite of video engagement analytics.
 Analytics needs to be enabled per customer.